M

 For the right ones.

-Moonshots Fellows is for young Israeli leaders in the hi-tech and business ecosystem, aged 20-30, who sense that something is missing.
-Who are building — or about to build — and feel the pull of a deeper question.
+Moonshots Fellows is for Israelis who sense that something is missing.
+Who are building - or about to build - something that matters, and feel the pull of a deeper question.
+Not about what they're making.
+About why it's worth making.

 Alumni of Elite IDF Units

 Graduates of Unit 8200, Sayeret Matkal, and other elite units making the transition to civilian life.
-The IDF produces Israel's most capable people — and almost none receive formation education.
+The IDF produces Israel's most capable people - and almost none receive formation education before they enter the arena.

 Young Investors & VCs